How long have you had the pillow you sleep on every night?

 - Wash using gentle, additive-free soap and the fastest possible spin speed to prevent moisture from lingering

-- Use non-chlorine bleach to whiten pillows
+- Use non-chlorine bleach for whitening.

 - Avoid fabric softener, as this can make feathers lose their fluffiness